paulrobello/par_gpt/README.md

-generate-prompt   Use meta prompting to generate a new prompt. sandbox           Build and run code runner docker sandbox. update-deps       Update python project dependencies.
+generate-prompt   Use meta prompting to generate a new prompt. sandbox           Build and run code runner docker sandbox. update-deps       Update python project dependencies. pub-repo-gh       Create and publish a github repository using current local git repo as source.
 ```

 ### CLI agent Arguments